-16263 Design Team Management6cp; standard mode (weekly lectures/guest lectures plus embedded tutorials)
+16263 Design Team Management6cp; 3hpw, on campus (weekly lectures/guest lectures plus embedded tutorials)

 Requisite(s): (((16912 Construction Project Management Principles OR 48 credit points of completed study in spk(s): STM90375 Core subjects BAArch)) OR 48260 Engineering Project Management )